-The app equalizer and remote adjust use the same fundamental implementation.
-When you increase or decrease either the equalizer or remote adjust, there is a gain offset that is applied to the base fitting.
+The app equalizer and Remote Adjust use the same fundamental implementation.
+When you increase or decrease either the equalizer or adjust gain via Remote Adjust, there is a gain offset that is applied to the base fitting.
 The effect of an adjustment is dependent on the direction of the change (up or down) and the input level (soft or loud).

 The basic premise is: